Demographics of Winnipeg

 The demographics of Winnipeg reveal the city to be a typically Canadian one: multicultural and multilingual.
 Winnipeg is also prominent in the size and ratio of its First Nations population, which plays an important part in the city's makeup.
-About 12.4% of Winnipeggers are of Indigenous descent, which vastly exceeds the national average of 5.0%.
+About 12.4% of Winnipeggers are of Indigenous descent, which exceeds the national average of 5.0%.

 Population

 As of the Canada 2021 Census there were 749,607 people living in the City of Winnipeg, with 834,678 living in the Winnipeg Census Metropolitan Area.
 The median age of the population is 39 years old and the average is 40.

 Ethnicity

 City of Winnipeg

 There is a large Indigenous community in Winnipeg.
 Per capita, Winnipeg has more Indigenous residents (12.4%) than any other major Canadian city (population 100,000+).
 Despite being only the seventh-largest city in Canada, Winnipeg has the largest total population of urban and off-reserve Indigenous people in one city (90,995), including the largest total Métis population (47,915), and the largest total First Nations population (40,290).
 Per capita, Winnipeg is the Canadian city with the fourth-largest First Nations population (5.5%) and the largest Métis population (6.5%).

 Winnipeg also has the largest Filipino population (11.3%) of any major Canadian city, though the Toronto Filipino community is larger in absolute numbers (170,355 in Toronto, relative to 83,305 in Winnipeg).
 Winnipeg's Filipino population is largely concentrated in the West End and North End areas of the city.
-The neighbourhood around Sargent Avenue and Arlington Street is 45% Filipino, and the neighborhood around Sargent Avenue and Wall Street is 47% Filipino.
+The neighbourhood around Sargent Avenue and Arlington Street is 45% Filipino, and the neighbourhood around Sargent Avenue and Wall Street is 47% Filipino.

-Winnipeg also has the largest multiracial population of any large Canadian city.
-There are 45,005 people of mixed race backgrounds in Winnipeg, making that both the highest ratio (6.9%) and in total numbers (Toronto is second with 42,795).
-This figure does not count Winnipegers of Métis background.

-Note: Totals greater than 100% due to multiple origin responses.